Volodymyr-M/docs/_tabs/ui.md

 > To open MPP files Ingantt sends them through a secure connection to Ingantt web service which converts them to XML format.
 Your files are not stored on the service.
 Internet connection is required.
 {: .prompt-info }

+## Printing / PDF export

+Ingantt outputs your Gantt chart as a PDF file when **Printable PDF...** is chosen in the main menu.
+This file can be opened in your PDF reader app and then printed using the available printing functionality in that app.

+The file is generated using the same options as the Gantt chart in the user interface.
+This means, for example, that if the names of your tasks are set to be not visible in the **Options** dialog, task names in the generated PDF file will not be shown as well.
+Also, when you zoom in or out the Gantt chart in the user interface, the resulting PDF file has the same zoom settings.

 ## Keyboard shortcuts

 > Not applicable for **Android** version.